-This walk starts from close to the popular tourist town of Callander on the A81 Glasgow Road.
+The walk up this hill starts close to the popular tourist town of Callander on the A81 Glasgow Road.

 It comprises a hike upwards from around 60m above sea level to 414m so you should be prepared for a bit of a challenge but the path is good and easy to find.